dev-pipeline/dev-pipeline/docs/tools/bootstrap.rst

 .. code::

     bootstrap [-h] [--config CONFIG] [--build-dir BUILD_DIR]
-                    [targets [targets ...]]

 Description
 -----------
-This tool checks out and builds targets and all their dependencies.
-The end result is similar to running :code:`dev-pipeline checkout` followed by :code:`dev-pipeline build` (this tool will perform checkout, build, checkout, build... instead of performing all checkouts followed by all builds).
+This tool checks out and builds every package in a configuration with proper dependency ordering.
+The result is similar to running :code:`dev-pipeline checkout` followed by :code:`dev-pipeline build`, but against all possible targets.

 Options